 But what happens when someone clicks on an internal link and they are met with a 404 error?

 As you can imagine, this might frustrate site visitors and cause them to abandon your website – never to return.
 Of course, when designing a website, the best thing to do is always make sure to use working links.
 But sometimes a link is working today, and not tomorrow.

 That’s why monitoring your broken links is the key to keeping people engaged with your site’s content.

 Don’t use WordPress?
 That’s okay!
 You can also use the free online tool, Online Broken Link Checker, to find broken links on your site.

 And there you have it!
 The best way to approach SEO friendly website development so your website ranks well in search results.

 We can design an SEO friendly website for you from the ground up, so you don’t have to.
-Plus, we can help you with things like content creation, graphic design, marketing, and building a social media presence so you can scale your website and become more successful than you ever thought possible.
+Plus, we can help you with things like content creation, WordPress development, marketing, and building a social media presence so you can scale your website and become more successful than you ever thought possible.